duydd25031999/TC_note/Software Development/Introduction_Questions.md

 - View được status chạy của từng step
 - Có thể save Workplan template của riêng mình
 - Work plan có thể edit, tạo form (variable)

+### Child chat

+- As a user, I want to have a child chat room to send and receive a message with agent aws_viewer in the original aws_conductor room.

 ## EKS Copilot